mltomlins0n/QANotes/linuxNotes.md

 ls -l .[!.]* - List the contents of all hidden files and folders

 ls -d /etc/*.d/* - List the contents of all directories with any name, a '.d' extension, and anything after that

+compgen shows what you are allowed to run.
+The flags are:
+  - -c = all commands
+  - -a = all aliases
+  - -k = all keywords
+  - -b = all builtins
+  - -A = all functions

 ## Character Classes
 Locale independent